-- It would be permitted to teach denominational religious education (inspected by the Church of England rather than Ofsted), and teach relationships & sex education according to the tenets of the Church of England.
+- It would be permitted to teach denominational religious education (inspected by the Church of England rather than Ofsted).

 - The vast majority of capital funding will come from public sources (90% from the DfE) but Guildford Diocese will hold the school in trust.
 All running costs will be paid by taxpayers.

 What's our view?